-As stated above, one has to be at least aware of how the ingredients work in baking the bread dough before freezing it.
+As previously stated, one must be aware of how the ingredients work in baking the bread dough before freezing it.

-When freezing the bread dough, it does significantly affect its texture.
-But, once baked, it can either result to two things: a fluffy, soft bread or a very dense, flat bread.
-The freezing process can kill some of the yeast that lets the dough rise, so it is important to take note of the proper process on how to prepare it before putting in the freezer.
-This will be discussed in the next section below.
+The texture of the bread dough changes significantly when it is frozen.
+However, once baked, it can produce either a fluffy, soft bread or a very dense, flatbread.
+The freezing process can kill some of the yeast that allows the dough to rise, so it is critical to follow the proper procedure for preparing it before putting it in the freezer.
+This will be covered in the following section.

-Let the dough thaw for several hours in the refrigerator body.
-This is usually done overnight so it can be prepared the next day.
+Allow the dough to thaw in the refrigerator for several hours.
+This is typically done overnight so that it can be prepared the following day.

-If you do not want to freeze the dough or will be using it within a matter of days, keep the dough in the fridge for approximately 72 hours.
-There is no best way to store your bread dough other than refrigeration.
+If you do not want to freeze the dough or will be using it within a few days, place it in the refrigerator for 72 hours.
+There is no better way to store bread dough than to refrigerate it.

 How to Freeze Bread Dough?

-- Once the dough has finally been properly kneaded, shape the dough in any desired form.
-Make sure it is packed and hard enough.
+- Once the dough has been properly kneaded, shape it into any desired shape.
+Check to see if it’s packed and hard enough.

-- Place the dough in the freezer, making sure that its container or wrap is moist-free and airtight.
-Make sure freezer temperature does not fluctuate.
+- Place the dough in the freezer, making sure the container or wrap is dry and airtight.
+Ensure that the freezer temperature does not fluctuate.

-- When thawing, put the loaves in the refrigerator body overnight before baking.
-Place them on a greased pan and let them rise.
+- Place the loaves in the refrigerator body overnight to thaw before baking.
+Place them on a greased baking sheet and allow them to rise.